LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

 **You must build Loop every 90 days when you use GitHub build method.**

+* You will get an email from GitHub letting you know your GitHub Person Access Token is about to expire
+* You can get a new token and start a new build within a few minutes - even on your phone: [GitHub Update](gh-update.md#github-update-summary)

 ## Configure to use GitHub Build Actions